ethagnawl/peterdohertys.website/blog-posts/double-shot-of-duck.md

 Quack allows for DuckDB to be used in more traditional client-server database setups, and, interestingly, during the AI Council talk, Hannes made a point of calling attention to the fact that this new functionality begins to bridge the gap between DuckDB's [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) past and its (possible) [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) future.
 It was also impressive to see how performant DuckDB is when doing bulk inserts compared to Postgres and other DBs.
 This was a major bottleneck in my work with Postgres and pgvector at Ozu and I'm very curious to know how the performance of batch inserts with vector contents compare.
 The topic of a future blog post, perhaps ... 😉

 As "traditional" use-cases are concerned, you can imagine Quack being used to support situations where there are many clients in the field reporting into a central database (e.g. IoT sensors or client devices reporting analytics events) or many analysts using a hosted dashboard to run queries against the same DuckDB instance.
-These use cases were previously _possible_ with DuckDB but required setting up sidecar infrstructure or using cloud services to facilitate the sequencing of queries.
+These use cases were previously _possible_ with DuckDB but required setting up sidecar infrastructure or using cloud services to facilitate the sequencing of queries.

 Quack also makes powerful and interesting messaging patterns, like fan-out, fan-in, etc. more practical and we'll get into a specific use-case in the comprehensive demo appearing later in this post.